 5 Tips for Renovating Windows in a Historic Home in Eau Claire, Wisconsin

-You enjoy the historic design of your home, but you want some of the modern conveniences offered in newer homes.
-For example, it’d be nice to maximize the energy efficiency of your windows so you can save on your energy bills.
-Luckily, you can have some of these conveniences and stay true to your home’s style.
-Consider our five tips before renovating windows in a historic home.
+You enjoy the historic design of your home, but you need some of the modern conveniences offered in newer homes.
+For instance, it’d be nice to maximize the energy efficiency of your windows so you can save on your energy bills.
+Luckily, you can have some of these conveniences and preserve your home’s style.
+Consider these five tips before renovating windows in a historic home.

 - Work with an expert.
 From window and door experts to plumbers, electricians and other woodworking contractors, professionals will help ensure your home stays in prime condition throughout the renovation process, and they’ll leave you with amazing results.

 - Plan for delays in your schedule.
-If you’ve worked around a large-scale construction project before, you know how commonly the work gets behind.
+If you’ve been involved in a large-scale construction project before, you know how commonly the work gets behind.
 It’s possible that could happen with a large-scale window renovation on your historic home.
 Why?
-Because you (or the professionals working on the project) could run into an unexpected problem, or the workers might need to take extra care to protect certain components integral to your historic home.
+Because you (or the professionals working on the project) could run into an unexpected problem, or the workers might need to take additional care to protect certain components integral to your traditional home.
 Be patient – it will be worth it in the end.

 - Use products that complement the home’s original style.
-Unfortunately, when renovating windows in historic homes, some elements will inevitably need a full replacement.
-Pella wood replacement windows can complement the style of your original wood windows, but the wood products you buy today have better protection against the elements.
+Sometimes you will need to do a full replacement when renovating windows in historic homes.
+Pella wood replacement windows can complement the style of your original wood windows, but the wood products you buy today have increased protection against the elements.
 In addition, many of our windows with triple-pane glass are ENERGY STAR® certified.

 With these tips and a consultation from your local specialist in Eau Claire, you should be well on your way to a wonderfully renovated home.
 If replacement windows or replacement doors are a part of your renovation project, we would be happy to help.
 Contact our Pella Showroom in Eau Claire for details.